Williams' stoppage time goal lifts Courage over Thorns 2-1 - WHIZ News

 HERRIMAN, Utah (AP) — Lynn Williams scored in stoppage time and the North Carolina Courage defeated the Portland Thorns 2-1 in the opening game of the National Women’s Soccer League’s Challenge Cup tournament on Saturday.

-The NWSL is the first professional team sport to return amid the coronavirus pandemic.
-The teams had opened preseason training camps when the league shut down on March 12.
+The NWSL is the first professional team sport to return amid the coronavirus pandemic, but fans will not be allowed at any of the games.
+The teams had opened preseason training camps but had not played any games when the league shut down on March 12.

 Players from both teams collectively took a knee during the national anthem and wore Black Lives Matter T-shirts in pre-game warmups to protest racial inequity.